We welcome applications from families of all faiths and no faith. All are welcome to join our inclusive, welcoming and friendly school.

-Cardinal Griffin Catholic College has a waiting list of pupils who have not been offered a place but whose parents express the wish for them to take up a place should one become available.
+Cardinal Griffin Catholic College operates a waiting list for pupils who have not been offered a place but whose parents express the wish for them to take up a place should one become available.

 Applications received after the closing date will be dealt with after the initial allocation process has been completed.

 If the College is oversubscribed, it is very unlikely that late applicants will obtain a place.

 The College is committed to taking its fair share of children who are vulnerable and/or hard to place, as set out in the locally agreed protocols.